jwykocki/order-service-app/README.md

 ## How to run it

+### GitHub
-First of all, these repositories need to be downloaded:
+Repositories need to be downloaded:
 `git clone git@github.com:jwykocki/order-service-app.git`
 `git clone git@github.com:jwykocki/product-service-app.git`

+### docker-compose
-Next, in order-service-app run docker-compose.yml file using
+In order-service-app run docker-compose.yml file using
 `docker compose up` command.
-This will start order and product databases and creates tables for them.
+This will start order and product databases, create tables for them and run RabbitMQ container.

-To start RabbitMQ queue, this command can be used:
-`docker run -it --rm --name rabbitmq -p 5672:5672 -p 15672:15672 rabbitmq:3.13-management`

 To check if RabbitMQ was started correctly, visit http://localhost:15672/#/ and login with username `guest` and password `guest`.

-Next, create queues:
+### Create queues
 `unprocessed-products`
 `finalized-products`
 `update-products`

-Create exchanges:
+### Create exchanges

-`unprocessed-orders` type: **topic**

 `unprocessed-products` type: **topic**
 add binding -> `unprocessed-products` queue